soniabrami/toddmotto.github.io/_posts/2015-11-13-exploring-the-angular-1-5-component-method.md

 ### Update: use component() now in Angular 1.3+

 I've back-ported the Angular 1.5 `.component()` functionality to Angular 1.3 and above!
-[Read the article](/angular-component-method-back-ported-to-1.3) and grab the [code on GitHub](https://github.com/toddmotto/angular-component).
+[Read the article](/angular-component-method-back-ported-to-1.3) and grab the _latest_ [source code on GitHub](https://github.com/toddmotto/angular-component).

 ### .directive() to .component()